Best Ultrasound Technician Schools in Michigan – 2023

 This 24-month hospital-based Diagnostic Medical Sonography program at Henry Ford is being offered since 1975.
 It is designed to train you in areas of abdominal sonography, obstetrical and gynecological sonography, musculoskeletal sonography and ultrasound physics and instrumentation.
 Additionally, you will also take introductory courses in vascular and breast sonography.
 The program requires you to attend 40 hours of classes and clinical sessions per week, Monday through Friday.
 You will practice professional skills at the Henry Ford Hospital, giving you ample learning opportunities in a real-time hospital setting.
 Your admission will depend on your academic history, clinical or patient experience, and a personal interview.
 The program admits only eight students, so ensure your pre-requisites are well in place before you apply.

-Ultrasound Technician Career Outlook in Michigan - 2019
+Ultrasound Technician Career Information For Michigan - 2023

 How Many Ultrasound Techs are Currently Employed in MI?